rishabh-parekh/studyup/content/page/approach.md

 icon = "icon-rocket"
-image = "product.png"
+image = "app.png"

-step1 = "Download app and register"
-step2 = "Based on your schedule book a study session with a tutor up to 15 min in advance" step3 = "After the session, reflect and rate your experience with your tutor" step4 = "Receive feedback from the tutor about your lesson on your portfolio"
+step1 = "Download the app and register." step2 = "Book a study session with a tutor up to 15 min in advance.
+Or you can create or join a study circle." step3 = "After the session, reflect and rate your experience with your tutor.
+Your rating makes the community better." step4 = "Receive feedback from the tutor about your lesson on your portfolio."
 +++